Affidavit of residence form

 - The IRS tells you that you are subject to backup withholding because you did not report all your interest and dividends on your tax return (for reportable interest and dividends only), or

 - You do not certify your TIN when required.
-See the Part III instructions on page 2 for details.
+See the Part III instructions below for details.

 Failure To Furnish TIN — If you fail to furnish your correct TIN to a requester, you are subject to a penalty of $50 for each such failure unless your failure is due to reasonable cause and not to willful neglect.